 "We do not need more or better enforcement.
 We simply need more obedience.
 You can read and understand these codes; that is all the should be necessary.
 An endless checklist of what can and cannot be done, what can and cannot be worn, is contrary to the spirit of the honor code."

-BYU-Idaho Apartment Living Standards exist to preserve the integrity o the university and ensure the physical safety and spiritual well-being of each students.
+BYU-Idaho Apartment Living Standards exist to preserve the integrity of the university and ensure the physical safety and spiritual well-being of each students.

-- Most approved housing requires parking permits and there is often a limited number, so sign up early.
+- Most approved housing requires a parking permit and there is often a limited number of parking spots available so sign up early.
 Be aware of parking restrictions at all properties you visit and inform your guests of these restrictions as well.

 - Overnight street parking is permitted during spring and most of the fall semesters.
 However, there is not overnight street parking from December 15 through March 1.

 - If you are unable to get a parking permit for the complex in which you live, you may be able to purchase a city permit.
-Information about city permits can be located at:
+Information about city permits is located at: Rexburg Forms and Permits